 The topic of entrepreneurship is important to Ronni Shteckler as she has founded her own business, an English teaching kit with a focus on students with learning disabilities: Learn English and Remember.

 At the end of the lessons, Ronni wrote:

-Click to read about events from other Global Entrepreneurship Weeks:
+Click to read about events during other Global Entrepreneurship Weeks:

 Global Entrepreneurship Week 2016